La Selva Lodge Itinerary

-Day 1: Quito / Coca / La Selva
+Day 1: Quito, Ecuador / Coca / La Selva

-A transfer is provided to the Quito airport where you are met by a representative of La Selva Jungle Lodge who will assist with the check-in process for your flight to Coca.
-Though it's just a 30-minute journey, your flight over the Andes conveys you to an entirely different world, offering an aerial view of the Amazon rain forest
+A transfer is provided to the Quito airport where you are met by a representative of La Selva Lodge who assists with the check-in process for your flight to Coca.
+Though it's just a 30-minute journey, your flight over the Andes conveys you to an entirely different world, offering an aerial view of the Amazon

-At your takeout point, guides assist with luggage while you take a short walk through the forest to reach Lake Garzacocha—the Heron's Lagoon—where a waiting boat whisks you across to the main dock at La Selva.
-Enjoy a refreshing cocktail on arrival during a short briefing on the lodge and activities to come.
-On a short introductory nature walk this afternoon, accompanied by both local and professional naturalist guides, you'll begin to learn about the flora and fauna of the rain forest, astounding in its incredible biodiversity.
+At the takeout site, guides assist with luggage while you walk a short distance through the forest to reach Lake Garzacocha—the Heron's Lagoon—where a waiting boat whisks you across to the main dock at La Selva.
+Enjoy a refreshing drink upon arrival while you receive a short briefing about the lodge and activities to come.
+On a short introductory nature walk accompanied by local naturalist guides this afternoon, you'll get an introduction to the flora and fauna of the rain forest, astounding in its biodiversity.

-Spend three full days on guided excursions into the wonders of the Amazon rain forest, traveling on foot, by dugout canoe and motorized skiff.
-While the specifics of your visit may differ based on the number of guests at the lodge, weather and the specific seasons of the year, you can anticipate daily itineraries such as these:
+Spend three full days on guided excursions into the wonders of the Amazon rain forest, traveling on foot, in dugout canoes and by motorized skiff.
+The lagoon is an enticing place to cast a fishing line as well.
+While the specifics of your visit may differ based on the number of guests at the lodge, weather, and the specific season of your visit, you can anticipate daily itineraries including activities such as these:

 Hiking & Canoeing

 Rise with the sun in time for an early-morning medical botany hike along the Chaguamango Trail that leads from the lodge to the lake.
 Your guide reveals an impressive array of medicinal plants used by the indigenous peoples of the Amazon Basin to cure a host of ailments.
 As you return to the lodge by traditional dugout canoe, you may spy groups of squirrel monkeys approaching the water.
 After lunch and an afternoon siesta, take a loop walk on the Charapa Trail.
 Along the way, look for different mammals, monkeys and birds that come near the lakeshore in the afternoon to search for food.
-As the sun sets, you cross the lake once more by canoe to reach the lodge, where dinner awaits.
+As the sun sets, cross the lake by canoe once more, reaching the lodge where dinner awaits.

 Parrot Lick / Village Visit

-Spend a day in the most biologically diverse spot on earth, Yasuni National Park.
-You reach the park via a 20-minute dugout canoe ride, followed by a 15-minute walk to the Napo River.
-From here, make a short journey by motorized canoe to see
+Spend a day in the most biologically diverse spot on Earth, Yasuni National Park.
+Take a 20-minute dugout canoe ride, followed by a 15-minute walk to the Napo River.
+From here, make a short journey by motorized canoe

-Your naturalist guide helps identify the different species of parrots and parakeets while providing all sorts of interesting details about the habits and behavior of these birds.
-You'll return to the motorized canoe for more birdwatching along the riverbanks.
-Later, stop to visit a local Amazonian Quichua family living on the river.
-Your hosts receive you in their home and share aspects of their daily lives and customs during this fascinating cultural encounter.
-Return to the lodge via motorized canoe,
+Your naturalist guide helps identify the different species of parrots and parakeets while providing all sorts of interesting details about the birds' habits and behavior.
+Return to the motorized canoe for more birdwatching along the riverbanks.
+Later, stop to visit a local Quichua family living on the river.
+They will receive you in their home and share aspects of their daily lives and customs during this fascinating cultural encounter.
+Return to the lodge via motorized

 As dusk falls, a twilight walk reveals the transformation of the forest into a mystical realm of sounds.
-With flashlights in hand, you get a fascinating perspective on the myriad amphibians, reptiles, insects, night birds and nocturnal mammals, before returning to the lodge for dinner.
+With flashlights in hand, gain a fascinating perspective on the myriad amphibians, reptiles, insects, night birds and nocturnal mammals before returning to the lodge for dinner.
 This evening, there may be a chance to enjoy a naturalist lecture along with a briefing about tomorrow's departure for Coca and Quito.

 Day 5: Coca / Quito / Depart